Dominions II: The Ascension Wars: Vanheim

+Jotunheim

 Another nation inspired by Norse mythology.
 The Jotun are a race of frost giants, adept at the magics of blood, nature, and water.
 Jotunheim's giants are supported by stealthy vættir.
 Jotun militia provide the strongest province defense of all nations.

 R'lyeh

 An amphibious race from a distant star, based on the writings of H. P. Lovecraft.
 R'lyeh's armies consist of powerful astral mages and telepaths, enslaved Atlanteans, half-human hybrids, and a wide range of bizarre creatures summoned from "the void".
 R'lyeh may construct castles underwater.

 T'ien Ch'i

 A human nation based on medieval China.
-They field a variety of footsoldiers and archers, as well as having horse archers and cavalry.
+They field a variety of foot soldiers and archers, as well as having horse archers and cavalry.
 Their casters wield a very broad range of magic, with a moderate emphasis on water spells.
 T'ien Ch'i is widely considered to be a weak nation, with only average troops and inadequate mages.
 They are especially vulnerable to the astral duel spell.